rabol/laravel-setup-local-dev/README.md

 One can create a .default_vars.env in the users home directory with the common .env variables that one alwasy set e.g. MAIL_HOST=127.0.0.1 for Homestead based development environments.

-It is also possible to specify a specific fiel to beuse by using the --file options.
+It is also possible to specify a specific file to be used by using the --file options.

+If you ant dynamic vars you can use this:

+VAR_NAME=[ASK_FOR_VALUE]

+Then you wil be prompted to enter a value

 ## Installation

 You can install the package via composer: